-Example Failover Policies for FailSafe
+Example Failover Policies

-There are two general types of configuration, each of which can have from 2 through 8 nodes:
+There are two general types of configuration, each of which can have from two through eight nodes:

 - N nodes that can potentially failover their applications to any of the other nodes in the cluster. - N primary nodes that can failover to M backup nodes.
-For example, you could have 3 primary nodes and 1 backup node.
+For example, you could have three primary nodes and one backup node.

-This section shows examples of failover policies for the following types of configuration, each of which can have from 2 through 8 nodes:
+This section shows examples of failover policies for the following types of configuration, each of which can have from two through eight nodes: